churchilldu/reminder/README.md

 ## Limitations

-- **Click callbacks.** `--url` and `--button` open a URL via protocol activation, but cannot run a local command. `reminder.py` handles this with a registered `reminder://` URI scheme and a token store.
-The native equivalent is an `INotificationActivationCallback` COM activator. `windows-implement 0.58` is already a transitive dependency, so this is a natural next step.
+- **Click callbacks.** `--url` and `--button` open a URL via protocol activation, but cannot run a local command.
 - **AppID registration.** The identity shortcut is created once, on first use.
   If the exe is subsequently moved, the shortcut still points at the old location; delete it (or run `reminder --unregister` then `--register`) to